 Overview of Collection Groups

-A project is divided into a number of phases, made up of activities, each of which is classified as one of five Collection Groups - Initiating, Planning, Executing, Closing, and Control.
-The Collection Groups are not project phases but rather groups of processes.

 The Collection Groups, following in the style of PMBOK’s Knowledge Areas, are illustrated as follows.
 The groups are linked by the outputs they produce; they are overlapping activities that occur throughout a project or phases of a project.
 They are not expected to be either one time or discrete events.

 Figure 3-1 illustrates these Collection Groups in a project with three phases.